 Or should we accept a fait accompli that nuclear weapons are here to stay and the best we can do is manage them and hope they are never used again?

-Discussion of these issues should take into consideration new and emerging political circumstances, including the impact of the COVID-19 pandemic and the climate crisis on security thinking, the November US elections that could deliver a new administration, the upcoming Nuclear Non-Proliferation Treaty Review Conference, and how these relate to the political forces and security issues that are maintaining the current nuclear arms race.
+Discussion of these issues should take into consideration new and emerging political circumstances, including the impact of the COVID-19 pandemic and the climate crisis on security thinking, possibilities for progress with the new US administration, the upcoming Nuclear Non-Proliferation Treaty Review Conference, the legal status of nuclear weapons, and how these relate to the political forces and security issues that are maintaining the current nuclear arms race.

 Which is best – calling for commitment to a date or promoting a specific process?